lapluviosilla/amplenote-templater/README.md

 In this section you can provide some details about the [Amplenote plugin](https://www.amplenote.com/help/developing_amplenote_plugins) that this repo will implement.

+## Build Configuration

+Put your plugin readme in `PLUGIN_README.md` and configure your plugin details in `plugin.json`

 ## Installation

 1. Clone this repo. `git clone git@github.com:alloy-org/plugin-template.git`